COVID-19 IN THE BALKANS

 Schools, public gatherings and quarantine

-Primary schools and high schools continue classes regularly following strict rules.
+All primary schools and high schools continue classes regularly.
 Meanwhile, all universities continue their online classes.
-Currently, citizens cannot go out from 22:00 until 06:00 and they wear a mask wherever they go.
-Otherwise, if they are caught without a mask they will have to pay fines.
+Currently, citizens cannot go out from 23:00 until 06:00 and they wear a mask wherever they go.

 National Lock Down

 Currently, all those who work in administration and public institutions have returned to their workplace, following some rules.
-Supermarkets, stores, and drugstores, bars, and restaurants are open until 22:00 but they must follow social distancing rules and everyone should have masks.
+Supermarkets, stores, and drugstores, bars, and restaurants are open until 23:00.